 Acclimatization challenges

-Acclimatization is an essential part of trekking to the Everest Base Camp.
-If you do not like rain, trekking may become more physically and mentally challenging for you.
+Acclimatization is an essential part of trekking to Everest Base Camp.
+Trekking may become more physically and mentally challenging if you do not like rain.
 It will affect your acclimatization and make you more prone to altitude sickness.

 The solution is to embrace the rain, its soothing scent, and its calming sound.
 Likewise, improve your strength and stamina before starting the trek and gain some high-altitude experience by doing day hikes in your country.